 3. Buy newer cards

-If you are buying a used AMD graphics card, only get the 6000 series ones.
-Do not get 5000.
+If you are buying a used AMD graphics card, only get the 7000 series ones.
+Do not get 5000 or 6000.
 Don’t get Vega or Polaris cards.
-Only get 6000 series cards.
-For example, 6600 and up.
+Only get 7000 series cards.
+For example, 7600 and up.
 Those ones are cheap enough now.
 You can afford any price range and those ones are new enough that you know you’re not going to have any problems with them.
 They are all also so efficient that even if they were mined on for Ethereum, they don’t pull any power and they don’t get hot, so you don’t have to worry about that with AMD cards at all.

 Now, NVIDIA.
 If you are buying Turing RTX 20 series cards, make sure that seller shows you that the GPU-Z says Samsung memory on it.
 If you are buying RTX 30 series cards NVIDIA kind of did the work for us on that one.
 Just ask for LHR variant.
 It will say LHR in GPU-Z on the very top.
 Now these cards were not sought after by miners, and even if they were, the LHR variant came halfway through the generation of the RTX 30 series so they have half the time mining on them than the regular ones do.
 Also, all miners actively sought after the non-LHR versions.
 So, if someone is advertising non-LHR, they are probably a miner.
 This is fine, but there’s just no point in going for those when the LHR ones are newer and fresher.